 When the chigger bites, it inserts its feeding structures and mouth parts into the skin.
-They inject enzymes into the host skin that destroy the tissue around the bite and it is these that frequently provoke reactions.
+After that, they inject enzymes into the host skin that destroy the tissue around the bite and it is these that frequently provoke reactions.
 The area around the bite then hardens, and they insert a feeding tube, called a sylostome, further into the bite area.
-If chiggers are not disturbed, they can feed on the skin through this structure for a few days if they are not disturbed.
+If chiggers don’t suffer any disturb, they can feed on the skin through this structure for a few days.

 Most of us are familiar with the tell-tale buzz of the mosquito and well aware of the look of these pesky vampires.
 We do get them in the UK and our increasingly warm summers are leading to a surge in numbers.

 Mosquitos love stagnant water and breed prolifically when the conditions are right.
-Only female mosquitos bite humans as females need blood in their diet to reproduce.
-Male mosquitos have feathery antennae that help them sense the presence of female mosquitos – males only live for about a week.
+Only female mosquitos bite humans as they need blood in their diet to reproduce.
+On the other hand, male mosquitos have feathery antennae that help them sense the presence of female mosquitos – males only live for about a week.
 Females have less bushy antennae and can live for a few months.

-Mosquito bites, should be washed with soap and warm water.
+You should wash mosquito bites with soap and warm water.
 Antihistamine tablets and topical creams, anti-itch creams and applying an ice pack to the bites should provide relief from itching.
 Avoid scratching the bites.

 It is rare for anyone to have a severe allergic or anaphylactic reaction to a mosquito bite.
-Therefore, if you develop aching, headaches, or fever after getting bitten, contact your doctor.
+Therefore, if you develop aching, headaches, or fever after a mosquito have bitten you, contact your doctor.
 These are more likely to be symptoms of a mosquito-borne disease.

 Fleas are minute, irritating insects, that like to feed on our blood and that of our pets.
 They are a real nuisance and their bites are itchy and sometimes painful.
-Getting rid of fleas is hard and often requires professional pest control treatment for total eradication.
-Pet owners are most at risk of flea infestations, but it is possible to have fleas in your home without pets.
+In addition, getting rid of fleas is hard and often requires professional pest control treatment for total eradication.
+Even if pet owners are most at risk of flea infestations, it is possible to have fleas in your home without pets.